 names.
 If you do not yet have

 a USI please apply at https://www.usi.gov.au/students/create-your-usi/ on computer or mobile device.
-(Tick this box if you have one name only that cannot be written in the following format.
-Write your single name in the ‘Family name section).
 Company/Employer Details How did you hear about us?
 Do you wish to receive email updates/newsletter?
-Emergency Contact Cultural Diversity Aboriginal Torres Strait Islander Aboriginal and Torres Strait Islander Neither Schooling Are you currently attending school?
-Year 12 or equivalent Year 11 or equivalent Year 10 or equivalent Year 9 or equivalent Year 8 or equivalent Never attended school Other Employment Which of the following best describes your current employment status?
+Emergency Contact Cultural Diversity Schooling Are you currently attending school?
+What is your highest completed school level?
+Employment Which of the following best describes your current employment status?
 Note, for casual, seasonal, contract and shift work, use the current number of hours worked per week to determine whether full-time (35 hours or more) or part-time employee (less than 35 hours per week).
-Full-time Part-time Self-employed - not employing others Self-employed - employing others Employed - unpaid in a family business Unemployed -seeking full-time work Unemployed -seeking part-time work Not employed -not seeking work Language Do you speak another language other than English at home?
+Which of the following best describes your current employment status?
+Language Do you speak another language other than English at home?
 Disability Previous Qualifications Achieved Have you successfully completed any of the following qualifications?
-(You may tick more than one) Study Reason To get a job To get skills for community/voluntary work To get a better job or promotion For personal interest or self-development I wanted extra skills for my job To start my own business To develop my existing business To try for a different career It was a requirement of my job Do you intend applying for RPL (recognition of Prior Learning)?
+(You may tick more than one) Study Reason Of the following categories, which BEST describes your main reason for undertaking this course?
+Do you intend applying for RPL (recognition of Prior Learning)?
 Language, Literacy and Numeracy DATS may be able to assist participants who are not confident in their language, literacy or numeracy skills.

 It is important to advise DATS of any learning difficulties or special requirements (you may have) as soon as possible prior to the scheduled training date.
 Do you feel you may need assistance with any aspect of this course?